How Does GHB Addiction Treatment Work?

 If a person has attempted sobriety before and failed or has tried several other therapies to recover from GHB addiction unsuccessfully, inpatient care may be their best choice.
 This form of treatment offers the most thorough and constant immersion into recovery, providing patients a real chance at success.

 If committing to inpatient rehabilitation is not an option, outpatient rehabilitation is an excellent part-time option.
 Outpatient rehab programs offer the choice of recovering while maintaining an ongoing work or school schedule.
 This option may be great for people with a busy schedule and mild-to-moderate drug withdrawal symptoms.

 Compared to an inpatient program, outpatient facilities are less intensive.
-A typical outpatient schedule requires recovering users to visit a local treatment center for 10 to 12 hours a week with the average outpatient detox period lasting 6 to 7 days.
+The more intensive outpatient programs include day or evening partial programs and day or evening Intensive Outpatient Programs (IOP).
+The time that someone spends in an intensive outpatient program may be 2 to 4 hours per day for 3 to 4 days a week.
+A partial hospitalization program may require 4 to 6 hours per day for 3 to 5 days per week.
+They offer a lot of treatment without residing there.
 The program can last 3 to 6 months or over a year depending on an individual’s needs.
 Meetings are usually conducted early in the morning or at night to help patients maintain their regular schedule.

 A typical outpatient schedule can include: